7nohe/figdeck/examples/backgrounds.md

 color: "#ffffff"
 ---

-# Background & Text Color Examples
+# Background Examples

-This presentation demonstrates background and text color options.
+This presentation demonstrates all background options.

 All slides use dark background with white text by default.